VoxeLibre/VoxeLibre/README.md

-# MineClone2
+# VoxeLibre
-An unofficial Minecraft-like game for Minetest.
+A game inspired by Minecraft for Minetest.
 Forked from MineClone by davedevils.
-Developed by many people.
-Not developed or endorsed by Mojang AB.
+Developed by many people, see CREDITS.md for a complete list.

 ### Gameplay
 You start in a randomly-generated world made entirely of cubes.
 You can explore